 What to Do With Burdock Root

-Though it's mainly used for medicinal reasons, eating burdock like any other root vegetable proves common too, especially in Japan.
-Here the ingredient is called gobo, and it's prepped by slicing, roll cutting, sectioning into chunks, and julienning.
+Burdock is commonly eaten like any other root vegetable, especially in Japan.
+There the ingredient is called gobo, and it's prepped by slicing, roll cutting, sectioning into chunks, and julienning.
 The earthy flavor proves great when combined with juicy meats.
 Once roasted or boiled, you can toss it in a grain bowl, puree it into a creamy soup, and add to a hearty stew or vegetable melody.
-Saute thin slices of the stuff with other foods to make a stir fry or side dish.
-Or, stick to the holistic approach and steep the root (and other herbs) in boiling water for about 10 minutes to make tea.
+Sauté thin slices of the stuff with other foods to make a stir fry or side dish.
+Or, steep the root (and other herbs) in boiling water for about 10 minutes to make tea.

 What Does Burdock Root Taste Like?

 Like most roots, burdock has an earthy essence and a bit of a nutty undertone.
 It's warming and hearty, and if you sweeten burdock tea with honey, the bitterness of the star ingredient quells, and the brew proves quite pleasant.
 Added to a meal, burdock can give the dish a toothsome heft, and slight meaty nuance.
 Some find the root to taste a little like a dirt-laced artichoke, one of the plants it's related to.

 You won't find many non-Japanese recipes that call for burdock root, but it can take the place of other common, bitter roots.
 It's mild in flavor, though the earthiness does stand out, which make chicory or lotus root the best bets when substituting for or instead of.
 Try it with one of these three recipes.